Off Balance #59

 As always, my office hours are open, if you’d like to chat about anything finance, tech or venture releated, just grab some time 😊.

-I hope you found Off Balance #34 useful.
+I hope you found Off Balance #51 valuable.
 As always, I’d love to get your feedback and understand the sort of topics you would love to hear about.

 🚀And that’s a wrap for this edition of Off Balance – I’d appreciate your feedback so just reply to this email if you’ve got something you’d like to say.